-The Cambrian School District (Santa Clara County, California) 2024 General Obligation Refunding Bonds (the "Bonds"), in the aggregate principal amount of \$[PAR AMOUNT], are being issued by the Cambrian School District (the "District") to (i) refund, on a current basis, certain outstanding general obligation bonds of the District, and (ii) pay costs of issuance of the Bonds.
+The Cambrian School District (Santa Clara County, California) General Obligation Bonds, Election of 2020, Series 2024 (the "Bonds"), in the aggregate principal amount of \$29,320,000, are being issued by the Cambrian School District (the "District") to (i) finance the specific school facilities projects set forth in the ballot measure approved by the District's voters at an election held on November 3, 2020, and (ii) pay costs of issuance of the Bonds.
 See "The Financing Plan."